 - Mid- to Advanced Career: Faculty who have 7 or more years of teaching/mentoring experience

 We encourage nominations from peers or former students, as well as self-nomination.
-Deadline to apply is CURRENTLY CLOSED.
+Mentor Award applications are due December 31, 2022.

 The nomination packet should include:

 - A cover letter highlighting the nominee's contributions to the mentoring of students in health sciences with descriptions of the main points of review criteria listed below (no longer than two pages)

 - Nominee's curriculum vitae (CV) tailored to showcase undergraduate mentoring activities, including publications, presentations, exhibitions, or performances with undergraduate coauthors (no longer than three pages).